Developer-DAO/resources/GLOSSARY.md

    [Learn more from Solidity Docs](https://docs.soliditylang.org/en/v0.8.8/)
 ## T
+- What is a Transaction?
+    >An Ethereum transaction refers to an action initiated by an externally-owned account, in other words an account managed by a human, not a contract.
+For example, if Bob sends Alice 1 ETH, Bob's account must be debited and Alice's must be credited.
+This state-changing action takes place within a transaction.

 - What is Truffle ?
     > Truffle is a world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.